Doc077/melonly-php/README.md

 ### Routing Parameters

-Melonly supports dynamic routes with parameters.
-Mark the path segment with `{parameterName}` to make route dynamic.
-Note that parameter names must be unique.

-Retrieving parameters is done using `parameter()` method from `Request` object.
+You can create dynamic routes by adding parameters.
+To make parameters in URL, use square brackets and provide param name.

 ```php
 use Melonly\Routing\Facades\Route;